rainergo/UASFRA-MS-KnowledgeGraph/README.md

 # UASFRA-MS-PROJDIGI
 ### I. Overview
-UASFRA-MS-PROJDIGI is a software project and part of the requirements for the Master program (M.Sc.) in Computer Science at the [Frankfurt University of Applied Sciences](https://www.frankfurt-university.de/en/studies/master-programs/general-computer-science-msc/for-prospective-students/).
+UASFRA-MS-PROJDIGI is a data science project and part of the requirements for the Master program (M.Sc.) in Computer Science at the [Frankfurt University of Applied Sciences](https://www.frankfurt-university.de/en/studies/master-programs/general-computer-science-msc/for-prospective-students/).

 The project's goal is to create a [NEO4J Knowledge Graph](https://neo4j.com/) ("KG") populated with [ESG](https://de.wikipedia.org/wiki/Environmental,_Social_and_Governance) data required to be reported by companies due to the [European Sustainability Reporting Standards (ESRS)](https://www.efrag.org/lab6?AspxAutoDetectCookieSupport=1) legislation.

 The programs presented in here are able to create and query such a NEO4J Knowledge Graph using Python.
 ***
 ### II.
 Project structure
 ###### All programs can be executed from the "main.py"-script in the root folder of this project.
-The "main.py"-script uses the following modules in the "src"-folder:
+The "main.py"-script makes use of the following modules in the "src"-folder:

 main.py
 > src